state-adapt/state-adapt/libs/spaghetti-core/README.md

 Shared TypeScript AST analysis for discovering commands, propagating them through project-function call chains, measuring their distance, and calculating configurable spaghetti scores.

-Known mutation APIs are represented as `api-command` commands.
+Known mutation APIs are represented as `api-command` commands only when general syntax does not already identify the operation as imperative.
+For example, a bare `subject.next(value)` is a general `discarded-call`, while a returned or nested `subject.next(value)` needs API recognition.
 JavaScript, DOM, StateAdapt, React, Angular, RxJS, and Redux recognizers are enabled by default.
 Programmatic consumers can supply `CommandRecognizer` objects.
 JSON and ESLint configurations can use `apiPatterns` and can select families with `builtInRecognizers`.
 Recognizers identify only the API and resource; the shared